| The Ideal ManBy Peter Rashkin

 invited us to join him.
 We put our stuff down and went and got our

+food.
 The table was too small, but there was nothing else so we made

 do.
 Soon we were involved in one of those great rare conversations